Near-Field Spot Beamfocusing: A Correlation-Aware Transfer Learning Approach: Conclusion

 In this paper, we have presented novel TL techniques for near-field SBF using ELPMs, which aim to reduce the training time and enhance the adaptability of smart CSI-independent solutions.
 We have proposed a subarray policy propagation technique that transfers knowledge between ELPM subarrays' agents by analyzing the phase distribution images.
 By transferring the knowledge, we managed to accelerate the training process by about 4 times compared to the case where no TL was employed.
 Furthermore, we introduced the QLL approach as a mechanism to strategically adjust the learning rate of different layers of the DNNs to act as a catalyst and acquire an extra 20\% increase in the training speed.
 Finally, we dealt with the problem of dynamic DFP management through DFP policy blending, by leveraging the policies relating to previously trained DFPs.
 This technique enables seamless adaptation to new focal points yielding up to an 8-fold reduction in training time.
 The application of other ML schemes to realize the SBF, as well as employing smart robust SBF mechanisms where the CSI is {\it partially} available remains for future works.

 \begin{biography}[{ }]{Mohammad Amir Fallah} received the BSc, MSc, and Ph.D. degrees from Shiraz University, Shiraz, Iran, and Tarbiat Modares University, Tehran, Iran, and Shiraz University, Shiraz, Iran, in 2001, 2003 and 2013 respectively, all in electrical and computer engineering.
-He is an assistant professor with the Department of Electrical Engineering, Payame Noor University of Shiraz, Shiraz, Iran, from 2015 till now.
+He is an assistant professor with the Department of Engineering, Payame Noor University (PNU), Tehran, Iran, from 2015 till now.
 His current research interests include antenna and propagation, mobile computing, and the application of machine learning and artificial intelligence in wireless networks. \end{biography}